markusmoenig/Eldiron/docs/docs/official_rules.md

 - larger crafting professions, reagents, recipes, stations, and item outputs
 - container popups, bags, chests, corpses, and loot transfer UI
 - loot tables and treasure rules
-- conditions such as stunned, burning, poisoned, blessed, and guarded
+- more conditions such as stunned, burning, poisoned, and blessed, using the existing periodic-effect, lifecycle-event, immunity, and particle vocabulary
 - armor proficiency, weapon proficiency, and class restrictions
 - encounter templates and automatic arena balance tests
 - rarity, value, repair rules, and deeper quality/condition effects